by-student-2017/ElaStic/doc/README.txt

      In order to use "ElaStic" software package, please follow the steps below:
 STEP 0.1:
      The "ElaSticROOT" shell variable must be set by the user.
-For instance, add the following line with the correct "ElaStic" path, in the ".bashrc" file: export ElaSticROOT=$HOME/ElaStic
+For instance, add the following line with the correct "ElaStic" path, in the "$HOME/.bashrc" file: export ElaSticROOT=$HOME/ElaStic
+     export PATH=$ElaSticROOT:$PATH

+     Update your environment with the following command and use the "which" command to check if the link is established.
+If the link is established, the absolute path will be displayed.

+     source ~/.bashrc
+     which ElaStic_Setup

 STEP 0.2:
      Download and install "SGROUP" program: